-All Development Minor devel opment Other dev relopment Flood Zone 3b (Undeveloped - Functional Floodplain) Flood Zone 3b (Developed) Flood Zone 3a Flood Zone 2 Flood Zone 1 Flood Zone 3b (Developed) Flood Zone 3a Flood Zone 2 Flood Zone 1 Proposed Development Types Flood Zone 3b (Undeveloped Functional Floodplain) should be protected from any new development.
+All Development Minor devel opment Other de velopment Flood Zone 3b (Undeveloped - Functional Floodplain) Flood Zone 3b (Developed) Flood Zone 3a Flood Zone 2 Flood Zone 1 Flood Zone 3b (Developed) Flood Zone 3a Flood Zone 2 Flood Zone 1 Proposed Development Types Flood Zone 3b (Undeveloped Functional Floodplain) should be protected from any new development.
 Only Essential Infrastructure or Water Compatible development may be permitted.
 'Developed land' within Flood Zone 3b relates solely to existing buildings that are impermeable to flood water.
 Some minor development proposals may be considered.
 Change of use to a higher vulnerability classification is not permitted.
 Land use should be restricted to Water Compatible or Less Vulnerable development.
 More Vulnerable development can be considered.
 Highly Vulnerable development is not appropriate.
 Land use should be restricted to Water Compatible, Less Vulnerable or More Vulnerable development.
 Highly Vulnerable development can be considered.
 No restrictions.
 'Developed land' within Flood Zone 3b relates solely to existing buildings that are impermeable to flood water.
 Some re-development proposals may be considered.
 Change of use to a higher vulnerability classification is not permitted.
 Land use should be restricted to Water Compatible or Less Vulnerable development.
 More Vulnerable development can be considered.
 Land use should be restricted to Water Compatible, Less Vulnerable or More Vulnerable development.
 Highly Vulnerable development can be considered.
 No restrictions.
 Basements Not permitted.
-Basements, basement extensions, conversions of basements to a higher vulnerability classification or self-contained units are not permitted. bedrooms at basement level are not permitted.
-All basements, basement extensions and basement basement extensions and basement basements to a higher conversions may be considered.
-Regard will be extensions, conversions of basements to a higher vulnerability classification or basement conversions may be considered.
+Basements, basement extensions, conversions of basements to a higher vulnerability classification or self-contained units are not permitted.
 No restrictions.
-Flood Risk Assessment Yes - for Essential Infrastructure flooding from any s That measures pro appropriate Development does impeding the flow of acknowledged that but justification must ent is likely to be affected bource posed to deal with these e not increase the risk of flo f water or reducing storag full compensation may no ffects and risks are oding elsewhere by not e capacity.
+Basements, basement extensions, conversions of basements to a higher vulnerability classification or self-contained units are not permitted.
+Self-contained residenti bedrooms at basement All basements, baseme basement conversions Regard will be had to w affected by groundwate level are not permitted. nt extensions and may be considered. hether the site is also No restrictions.
+Flood Risk Assessment Yes - for Essential Infrastructure flooding from any s That measures pro appropriate Development does impeding the flow of acknowledged that but justification muticipation ent is likely to be affected lource posed to deal with these e not increase the risk of flo of water or reducing storag full compensation may no ffects and risks are oding elsewhere by not e capacity.
 It is t be possible in all cases, Required if site > 1 hectare, or there is evidence of a localised flood source.
 Yes - key outcomes must be How the development is likely to be affected by current or future flooding from any source.
 That measures proposed to deal with these effects and risks are appropriate.
-Development results in an improvement to flood risk by not impeding the flow of water, reducing storage capacity or increasing the number o properties at risk of flooding.
+Development results in an improvement to flood risk by not impeding the flow of water, reducing storage capacity or increasing the number of properties at risk of flooding.
 Evidence to support the application of the Sequential Test, where appropriate.
-Whether the development is safe for its lifetime and passes the Required if site > 1 hectare, or there is evidence of a localised flood source.
+Whether the development is safe for its lifetime and passes the Exception Test, if applicable.
+Required if site > 1 hectare, or there is evidence of a localised flood source.
 Sequentia I Test Not required.
-Not required Not required Not required N/A Exception Test, if app Yes - if not addressed at the includ N/A
+Not required Not required Not required N/A Yes - if not addressed at t N/A